s-cork/HashRouting/README.md

 Routing implements [W3 Schools onbeforeunload](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_onbeforeunload_dom)

-This warns the user before they are about to navigate away from the app.
+This warns the uses  before they are about to navigate away from the app using the default browser warning.

-This is implemented on any `Route Form` with a `before_unload` method

-It can also be implemented when leaving the app if desired.
-To implement this feature, in the `MainForm` do:
+(does not work on ios)

+By default this setting is switched off.

+To switch it on do: `routing.set_warning_before_app_unload(True)`

+To implement this behaviour for all pages set this in your main form like:

 ```python
 from HashRouting import routing